bretmorin/html-journey-notes/README.md

         ```
         - This assumed .container is part of a div, so we are saying that everything inside that div - i.e. the children / flex items - are activated for flexbox now
         - In Flexbox, the 'main axis' is horizontal, and the 'cross axis' is vertical
+        - The easiest way to align items with flexbox, is by creating a div around the elements you want, and assigning it as a flex display
     - Different properties are generally assigned to the container vs the flex items themselves
         - Flex Container
             - Justify Content on the main axis